rust-lang/rfcs/text/0000-relax-exactsizeiterator.md

 # Motivation

-1. This requirement is redundant because `ExactSizeIterator::len` must already return the exact size of the iterator.
+This requirement is redundant and unnecessary because `ExactSizeIterator::len` must already return the exact size of the iterator.
 If you want the exact size of an `ExactSizeIterator`, you should call `ExactSizeIterator::len()`
-2. This requirement imposes an unnecessary limitation on iterators by making it impossible to implement iterators where computing the exact length is costly.
-   For example, one might have an iterator where computing the exact size is `O(log(n))` and computing a bound can be done in `O(1)` time.

 # Drawbacks